Never use an existing brand to sell a non-related product to the existing ones.

 You can’t change minds.
 Marketing is not there to educate.
 It’s there to take an already-existing desire and exploit it.
-As such, if you are not first in the minds of your customers because someone else already is, let it go.
-Spending money on campaigns to change customers’ minds is a waste of money.

 If you want to be remembered, you need to blast your way into the mind.
 One day, you are nobody.
 The next day, you are famous.
 That’s how the mind works because the mind does not like to change because the mind is lazy.

 When Apple launched its computer, it was up against four computers, each with a horribly difficult name.

 Guess which one survived?

 Marketing is not a battle of products.
 It’s a battle of perception.